When Digital Twins Meet Large Language Models: Realistic, Interactive, and Editable Simulation for Autonomous Driving: Introduction

-The core novelty of the framework lies in its ability to reconstruct real-world scenes and assets with geometric and photorealistic accuracy and seamlessly blend them with synthetic 3D elements represented by point, surface, or mesh models through a real-time hybrid rendering pipeline.
-By infusing physical properties into these assets, the framework enables real-time dynamical simulation of driving scenarios, capturing realistic interactions between vehicles, pedestrians, and environmental elements.
-To further enhance its serviceability, the framework integrates an intuitive human-machine interface (HMI) mediated by large language models (LLMs), which allows users to perform creative and interesting edits to generate a diverse range of driving scenarios in real-time via natural language prompts.
+The core novelty of our framework lies in its ability to reconstruct real-world scenes and assets with geometric and photorealistic accuracy, and to seamlessly blend them with synthetic 3D elements represented as point, surface, or mesh models, through a real-time hybrid physics and rendering engine.
+By infusing physical properties into these assets, the framework enables real-time, dynamic simulation of driving scenarios that capture realistic interactions among vehicles, pedestrians, and environmental elements.
+To further enhance its serviceability, the framework integrates an intuitive human-machine interface (HMI) powered by large language models (LLMs), enabling users to perform creative and interesting edits to generate a diverse range of driving scenarios in real time via natural language prompts.
+Finally, an optional vision language model (VLM) provides appearance enhancement by blending the hybrid scene composition.
+Unlike existing solutions that often focus on isolated aspects like physics (e.g., vehicle dynamics), graphics (e.g., static scene rendering), or context (e.g., predefined scenarios), our framework offers a comprehensive reality-to-simulation (real2sim) workflow with real-time performance.
+This holistic approach not only enhances simulation fidelity but also enables convenient prototyping of autonomous driving systems.